 - Courses in other departments within the university; and/or

-- Up to 3 credits in upper-division undergraduate courses
+- Up to three (3) credits in upper-division undergraduate courses

-*Students may take no more than 10 credits of Pass/No Grade coursework.
-Four (4) semesters of EAD 893 accounts for four (4) Pass/No Grade credits.
+*Students may take no more than nine (9) credits of Pass/No Grade coursework.
+EAD 893 accounts for three (3) Pass/No Grade credits.

-The practica component of the master’s degree in Student Affairs Administration is designed to give students the opportunity to apply theory to practice and to engage in professional behavior in a work setting.
+The practicum component of the master’s degree in Student Affairs Administration is designed to give students the opportunity to apply theory to practice and to engage in professional behavior in a work setting.
 Students gain insight into the nature of postsecondary organizations, explore applications of student learning and development theory, observe different administrative styles, and further enhance their praxis of student affairs and higher education administration.
-Every student must complete two distinct practica, gaining a broad view of the student affairs profession.
+Every student must complete one practicum, while registered for EAD 893: Professional Development Seminar, gaining a broad view of the student affairs profession.

 The certifying examination is a 72-hour written take-home exam providing an opportunity for students in the Student Affairs Administration Program to articulate their knowledge about information and issues in the field of student affairs and higher education.
 Students are challenged to integrate information from various sources and apply this information to situations that relate to student affairs.